amlucas/amlucas.github.io/source/blog/how-i-built-this-website.md

 {{file_full, "tools/mainpage.py", "python", "spoiler"}}

-It converts Markdown files, processes to parse custom directives, and combines them into a single html file.
+It converts Markdown files, parses custom directives, and combines everything into a single HTML file.
-The pre-processing stage helps placing floating images more easily, and it uses the function `embed_custom_images`.
+The pre-processing stage helps with placing floating images more easily, and it uses the function `embed_custom_images`.
 This function handles parsing custom image blocks and turns them into proper HTML:

 {{file_partial, "tools/utils.py", "python", "BLOG_IMAGE", "spoiler"}}